ryan-roemer/loose-bits/_posts/2016-04-01-builder-introduction.md

 Often, a single development project can encompass tens or even hundreds of different repositories.
-Especially for React components, where it is often desirable to have one project and published 'npm' module per component.
+Especially for React components, where it is often desirable to have one project and published '`npm`' module per component.

 <!-- TODO: GET LINK for npm workflows -->

-A modern trend is to use 'npm' to manage workflows via the 'scripts' field of a project's 'package.json' file.
+A modern trend is to use '`npm`' to manage workflows via the '`scripts`' field of a project's '`package.json`' file.
 This is a fantastic approach for single projects to keep dependencies slim and tasks flexible.
 However, the approach doesn't really scale when you're coordinating many (say 5-50) very similar repositories.